How to make Curd at Home?

 - Once the milk has boiled, remove it from heat and let it cool.
 The milk should be lukewarm, around 40-45°C (104-113°F).
 If you don’t have a thermometer, test the temperature by dipping your finger into the milk – it should feel warm but not hot.

-- Add the Curd Starter:
+- Add the Starter:

 - Take 1-2 tablespoons of curd starter (yogurt) and add it to the lukewarm milk.
 If the starter is thick, mix it with a little milk to thin it out before adding.
 Stir well to ensure the starter is evenly distributed throughout the milk.